json-schema-org/community/CHARTER.md

 When the TSC meets using virtual conferencing tools, the meeting will be directed by the TSC Chairperson(s).
 Responsibility for directing individual meetings may be delegated by a TSC Chairperson to any other TSC member.
 Minutes or an appropriate recording will be taken and made available to the community through accessible public postings.

+At any point, any TSC member may notify the TSC that they are taking a period of leave and should be considered to abstain from any signaling or voting.
+The TSC member must detail when they expect to return.

 The TSC may, at its discretion, invite any number of non-voting observers to participate in the public portion of TSC discussions and meetings.

 A TSC member may be removed by vote from the TSC if, during a 3-month period, all of the following are true: